Understanding the Evolution of Global Atmospheric Rivers with Vapor Kinetic Energy Framework: Conflict of Interest Disclosure

 In addition to modifying the AR Laplacian threshold, we also introduce a constraint to exclude TCs and similar fast-moving moist systems that have strong IVT, IKEV, and IVTE.
 Some AR detection algorithms include additional geometric constraints on the aspect ratio and size of the AR \cite{rutz2019atmospheric,ralph2019artmip}. which can help distinguish between tropical cyclones and ARs.
 To eliminate the influence of TCs, we require that an AR must be located at least $4^\circ$ away from the center of any recorded tropical cyclone and similar systems.
-The tropical cyclone data are obtained from the International Best Track Archive for Climate Stewardship (IBTrACS) project \cite{knapp2010international}.
+The tropical cyclone data are obtained from the International Best Track Archive for Climate Stewardship (IBTrACS) project \cite{knapp2010international,gahtan2024ibtracs}.
 We select a $4^\circ$ threshold to exclude the moist core region of TCs, while still allowing moist filaments extending from TCs to be classified as ARs.
 To demonstrate the difference, figure~\ref{fig:TC_removal} shows the standard deviation of IKEV before (left) and after (right) removing TCs.
 The difference is the most significant in the TC active regions during its active season (southwest Pacific in JJA and SON, southwest Atlantic in SON, and tropical Indian Ocean and Pacific Ocean in DJF and MAM).
 After the removal, the IKEV standard deviations in all seasons become a similar shape as the frequent-AR regions (see figure 1), which indicates that the AR is captured without being affected by the tropical cyclones.

-Figure~\ref{fig:IVs_freq_zonal_mean} shows the zonal mean AR frequency of the three different AR variables.
+Figure~\ref{fig:IVs_freq_zonal_mean} compares AR detections using different AR varibles.
+Panel (a) shows the zonal-mean AR frequency from 2010 to 2019 based on different variables: black curves for IVT, red for IKEV, and blue for IVTE.
+The tropical region within ±20° latitude is excluded from AR detection.
 The results of IVT and IVTE are extremely similar because they consider $q$, $u$, and $v$ with equal power.
 The frequency of IKEV is stronger in the southern hemisphere but weaker in the northern hemisphere because of the strong jet in the southern hemisphere.
+Panels (b) and (c) compare two individual cases; inter-algorithm differences for these cases are discussed in Figure 4 of \citeA{lora2020consensus}.
+Differences among variables are comparable to those among ARTMIP members.
+Figure~\ref{fig:IVs_freq_seasonal} shows the seasonal frequencies using the same AR-detection algorithm and different AR variables (black curves for IVT, red for IKEV, and blue for IVTE).
+Similarly, IVT/IVTE is more sensitive to mositure features and IKEV is more sensitive to wind features.

 \textbf{Text S2.
 The Choice of Regions for Global AR Analysis}

 To perform the AR budget analysis across different regions, we select five regions of frequent AR occurrence, which are also the consensus regions among AR detection algorithms \cite{lora2020consensus}.
 In each region, we conduct 50 sets of composite analyses by doing linear regressions in a rectangular box (For the budget analysis, the box is $60^\circ$ wide in longitude and $30^\circ$ wide in latitude.
 For the Hovmöller analysis, the box is $150^\circ$ wide in longitude and $30^\circ$ wide in latitude.) along the straight line in the region.
 Figure~\ref{fig:comp_paths} shows the straight lines used as representative AR locations in this study.